essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  restraint add id1-id2 bond harmonic krest
+  chunk restraint add id1-id2 bond harmonic krest

 For a bond restraint you must specify only the force constant